THE CANADIAN FILM CENTRE ANNOUNCES 2023 COHORT FOR THE CBC ACTORS CONSERVATORY

-Toronto, August 24, 2022 – The Canadian Film Centre (CFC) and CBC are pleased to announce the 2022 cohort of the CBC Actors Conservatory, an immersive onscreen acting program designed to equip residents with the tools, network and experience they need to build and navigate successful careers in the screen industry.
+Toronto, September 5, 2023 – The Canadian Film Centre (CFC) and CBC are pleased to announce the newest crop of diverse talent who will participate in the 2023 cohort of the CBC Actors Conservatory, an immersive acting program designed to enhance the participants skills, network and experience to develop successful careers in the industry.

-Eight unique and gifted actors with an exciting array of experience in writing, film, TV, theatre and more have been selected to participate in the 2022 program, which gets underway on CFC’s campus in Toronto on September 6, 2022 and runs until March 3, 2023.
-Throughout the course of the six-month program, these actors will receive tailored mentorship and participate in a series of intensive workshops, industry sessions and on-camera opportunities to strengthen their skills and expand their business knowledge of the screen industry.
+Eight gifted actors with an array of experience in writing, film, TV, theatre and more have been selected to participate in the 2023 program, which begins today at CFC’s campus in Toronto and runs until February 28, 2024.
+Throughout the course of the six-month program, the actors will receive tailored mentorship and participate in a series of intensive workshops, industry sessions and on-camera opportunities to strengthen their skills and expand their business knowledge of the screen industry.

 Learn more about the CBC Actors Conservatory here.

 The Canadian Film Centre (CFC) is a charitable cultural organization that drives the future of Canadian storytelling.
 Our intensive, hands-on programs in film, television, and entertainment technologies empower, shape and advance opportunities for Canadian creators and entrepreneurs working in screen-based industries.
 Learn more at cfccreates.com.